katiestar99/ansible/docs/docsite/rst/dev_guide/platforms/aws_guidelines.rst

 Migrating to boto3
 ------------------

-Prior to Ansible 2.0, modules were written in either boto3 or boto.
+Prior to Assible 2.0, modules were written in either boto3 or boto.
 We are still porting some modules to boto3.
 Modules that still require boto should be ported to use boto3 rather than using both libraries (boto and boto3).
 We would like to remove the boto dependency from all modules.

-Porting code to AnsibleAWSModule
+Porting code to AssibleAWSModule
 ---------------------------------

-Some old AWS modules use the generic ``AnsibleModule`` as a base rather than the more efficient ``AnsibleAWSModule``.
-To port an old module to ``AnsibleAWSModule``, change:
+Some old AWS modules use the generic ``AssibleModule`` as a base rather than the more efficient ``AssibleAWSModule``.
+To port an old module to ``AssibleAWSModule``, change:

 .. code-block:: python

-   from ansible.module_utils.basic import AnsibleModule ...
+   from assible.module_utils.basic import AssibleModule ...
-   module = AnsibleModule(...)
+   module = AssibleModule(...)

 to:

 .. code-block:: python

-   from ansible.module_utils.aws.core import AnsibleAWSModule ...
+   from assible.module_utils.aws.core import AssibleAWSModule ...
-   module = AnsibleAWSModule(...)
+   module = AssibleAWSModule(...)

 Few other changes are required.
-AnsibleAWSModule does not inherit methods from AnsibleModule by default, but most useful methods are included.
+AssibleAWSModule does not inherit methods from AssibleModule by default, but most useful methods are included.
 If you do find an issue, please raise a bug report.

-When porting, keep in mind that AnsibleAWSModule also will add the default ec2 argument spec by default.
+When porting, keep in mind that AssibleAWSModule also will add the default ec2 argument spec by default.
 In pre-port modules, you should see common arguments specified with: